 Click OK on the confirmation screen.

 Right-Click on the Database Connection Name and click Duplicate.
+This preserves the original connection pool for future metadata imports.

 This requires changes to both the General and Miscellaneous tabs.
 Double-Click on the Connection Pool to open it.